BrianSoldani/09-homework-assignment-09/Develop/README.md

-# Readme Generator
+# README Generator

 # Description:

-It creates a readme file
+It creates a readme file.

 # Table of Contents: